-When pursuing a new career, it can be helpful to see if your personality matches the path you want to go down.
+When pursuing a career as a consultant, it can be helpful to see if have the personality traits that match most successful consultants or if you need to work on developing them.
 For example, networking, running a business, and managing projects are all important aspects of an independent professional’s daily life—and there are certain personality traits that go along with these responsibilities.

-If you’re considering pursuing a career as an independent, see if your personality aligns with these six traits below.
+If you’re considering a career as an independent or you are currently self employed, see if your personality aligns with these six traits below.

 A successful independent consultant will look at a challenge with excitement rather than apprehension—the word “can’t” likely isn’t part of their vocabulary.
 Their can-do attitude stems from the fact that most successful consultants are confident in their abilities, even when it comes to large or difficult projects.